-United Kingdom: 1-day Norfolk Spring Birding Tour – Yare Valley
+United Kingdom: 1-day Norfolk Spring and Summer Birding Tour – Birding the Yare Valley

-1-day Norfolk Spring Birding Tour – Yare Valley
+1-day Norfolk Spring and Summer Birding Tour – Birding the Yare Valley

 We will start off at RSPB Strumpshaw Fen where we will spend half the day exploring this beautiful reserve.
 This is a popular site, however due to its large size it means that we will be afforded quiet moments with just the wildlife for company.